mwri/pycodewake/README.md

 by specifying `inc_st=True`, or by changing the configuration such that non exception events always have them.

+The event will be logged asynchronously by default if the store supports this, and thus `log` will return `None`.
+If you specify the kward `sync=True` then the event created will be returned.

 ## Configuration

 By default, if `/etc/code_wake.conf` exists, or `./etc/code_wake.conf`, then they will